tdouce/vim_config/README.markdown

 MRU finder (most recently used - it searches through files you've opened recently, which is bound to `;b`).
 Run `:help ctrlp` to read more about this plugin.

+### EasyMotion ###

+EasyMotion provides a much simpler way to use some motions in vim.
+It takes the
+<number> out of <number>w or <number>f{char} by highlighting all possible
+choices and allowing you to press one key to jump directly to the target.

+When one of the available motions is triggered, all visible text preceding or following the cursor is faded, and motion targets are highlighted.

 ### Endwise ###